 Use Cucumber Slices on Your Skin

 Cucumber slices go right on the burn itself.
-They basically work as a cooling salve and have natural properties that help you heal.
+They work as a cooling salve and have natural properties that help you heal.

 Use Aloe Vera Gel

 Aloe vera is one of the most useful things in the world for treating sunburns and is sometimes even found in shaving cream believe it or not.
-It has anti-inflammatory properties, it reduces discomfort and it moisturizes.
+It has anti-inflammatory properties, reduces discomfort, and it moisturizes.
 An Aloe vera gel or lotion can do the trick.

 Healing Your Sunburn